 Pollution and a decrease in air quality can also result in more respiratory illnesses, which is why we need to move away from the burning of fossil fuels as soon as possible.

 Climate change can also cause a lot of stress and anxiety for many people.
 Climate change presents a lot of uncertainty about the future, and this can have a negative impact on our mental wellbeing.
+Learn more about how to handle climate anxiety.

 What is Ireland doing about climate change?